Sweet Ending Saves Smurfs: The Lost Village

 NOT RECOMMENDED FOR: Those who struggle with magic or those who so cherish the earlier Smurfs cartoons and films that they can't abide an update.

-Smurfs: The Lost Village, directed by Kelly Asbury, opens in theaters April 7, 2017.
+Smurfs: The Lost Village, directed by Kelly Asbury, opened in theaters April 7, 2017; available for home viewing July 11, 2017.
 It runs 89 minutes and stars Demi Lovato, Julia Roberts, Rainn Wilson, Ellie Kemper, Mandy Patinkin, Jack McBrayer, Michelle Rodriguez, Danny Pudi, Jake Johnson and Joe Manganiello.
 Watch the trailer for Smurfs: The Lost Village here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.